-Work Up is an annual residency, professional development, and performance program that supports developing artists.
-Don’t miss post performance receptions each Friday and post performance discussions with the artists each Saturday.
+Work Up is an annual residency, professional development, and performance program that supports early career artists.
+Don’t miss post performance discussions with the artists each Friday and post performance receptions each Saturday.

 BONES, BODIES & DEMONS